vkobel/ethereum-generate-wallet/README.md

 # Ethereum wallet generator
 Simple script collection, currently in bash and python format, to generate a complete offline Ethereum wallet by creating an ECDSA keypair and derive its Ethereum address.

+You can read my article about it here: https://kobl.one/blog/create-full-ethereum-keypair-and-address/

 ## Python dependencies
 - ECDSA https://pypi.python.org/pypi/ecdsa
 - pysha3 https://pypi.python.org/pypi/pysha3